edneide/house_rocket_insight_project/README.md

 This is an insight project where a data base from house sales in the King County (USA) was used to generate insights to help the CEO on making decisions about buying and selling properties.
 The *kc_house_data* can be found on [Kaggle](https://www.kaggle.com/harlfoxem/housesalesprediction).

+Here, you can find the final dashboard for this project: [House Rocket App](https://house-rocket-insightapp.herokuapp.com/)

 Below, you can find the __dataset dictionary__.

 **Variable** | **Meaning**